 - (a) SERVICE ON TRUSTEE AND ATTORNEY FOR DEBTOR IN POSSESSION.
-In addition to the parties affected by the pleading, all filings (except claims), including proposed orders (in chapter 11 and 12 cases), in all proceedings and cases must be served on the trustee whether or not the trustee is a party to the proceeding.
+In addition to the parties affected by the pleading, all filings (except claims) in all proceedings and cases must be served on the trustee whether or not the trustee is a party to the proceeding.
 In chapter 11 cases, the attorney for the debtor in possession must be served in like manner. - (b) SERVICE ON BANKRUPTCY ADMINISTRATOR.
-In chapter 11 and 12 cases, all filings (except claims), including proposed orders, must be served on the bankruptcy administrator.
+In chapter 11 cases, all filings (except claims) must be served on the bankruptcy administrator.
 In chapter 7 cases, all pleadings filed by the chapter 7 trustee, or filed in response to a pleading filed by the trustee, must be served on the bankruptcy administrator.